d-ariza/clamwin-wa/README.md

 + REST API (Proxy only).
 + ClamWinCli (GetProxy and SetProxy only).

-### Wish list
+## Wish list

 - DOCUMENTATION!
 - Implement MySQL database to save server config.
-- Manage workstations from WebAdmin (query ClamAV update status, quarantine, logs, etc).
+- Manage workstations from WebAdmin (query ClamAV update version and status, quarantine, logs, etc).
 - Group of workstations (e.g: allow specific config. for a group of workstations).
 - Install ClamWin and ClamSentinel through WebAdmin (WMI or through ClamWinCli?)
 - Implement Login page.
 - Active Directory integration (e.g: Login).
 - Encrypt (PKI or OAuth?) and Secure (.htaccess is enough?)
 REST API.
-- Virus Database version from workstations.
 - Port ClamWinCli to run as a service.

 ## Special thanks go to: